This post contains affiliate links.

 You can upgrade a 6-volt power wheel battery to 12-volts or a 12-volt battery to 18-volt without compromising the motor.
 Be sure to install an inline fuse to safeguard the engine from overheating when upgrading the battery.

 Upgrading the battery in a power wheel toy car improves its speed and performance.
-The rest of the article will dig deeper into the specifics of upgrading power wheels battery, including a step-by-step guide for:
+The rest of the article will dig deeper into the specifics of upgrading the power wheels battery, including a step-by-step guide for:

 - Coupling a 12-volt and 6-volt batteries